Jonathan de Guzmán

-Jonathan Alexander de Guzmán (born 13 September 1987) is a professional footballer who plays as a midfielder for Sparta Rotterdam.
+Jonathan Alexander de Guzmán (born 13 September 1987) is a former professional footballer who played as a midfielder.

 De Guzmán is Canadian-born, but made himself available for the Netherlands after he gained Dutch citizenship in 2008, having lived in the country since the age of 12.
 He progressed through the Feyenoord Academy, making his first team debut in 2005 and went on to play over 100 matches for the club from Rotterdam.
 In the summer of 2010 de Guzmán signed a three-year contract with RCD Mallorca following a free transfer.
 The following summer he was purchased by Villarreal.

 Internationally, he was capped four times for the Netherlands U21 team, scoring three goals and playing in the 2008 Summer Olympics in Beijing.
 Later, he went on to become a full international, making 14 appearances for the senior Netherlands side between 2013 and 2015.

 In 2014, De Guzmán was described as a player with good technique, vision, and shooting ability from distance; he is also known as a free-kick specialist.